pivotal/docs-tap/scc/workload-reference.hbs.md

 ## Labels

-Workload labels affect which supply chain is selected and which template is stamped out for a particular reference.
-Individual templates can also leverage them.
-See [Selectors](https://cartographer.sh/docs/v0.6.0/architecture/#selectors) in the Cartographer documentation.
+Workload labels affect which supply chain is selected.
+For information about which template is defined for a particular reference, see [Selectors](https://cartographer.sh/docs/v0.6.0/architecture/#selectors) in the Cartographer documentation.
+Individual templates can also use workload labels.

 The following workload labels leveraged by OOTB Supply Chains: